Illumina/strelka/docs/userGuide/README.md

 * Stderr logging can be disabled with `--quiet` argument.
 Note this log is replicated to `${STRELKA_ANALYSIS_PATH}/workspace/pyflow.data/logs/pyflow_log.txt` so there is no loss of log information.

+### Extended use cases

+#### Exome/Targeted

+Supplying the '--exome' flag at configuration time will provide appropriate settings for WES and other regional enrichment analyses.
+At present this flag disables all high depth filters, which are designed to exclude pericentromeric reference compressions in the WGS case but cannot be applied correctly to a targeted analysis.

+#### Somatic callability

+The somatic variant caller can be configured with the option `--writeCallableRegion`, which will extend the somatic SNV quality model calculation to be applied as a test of somatic SNV callability at all positions in the genome.

+The outcome of this callibility calculation will be summarized in a BED-formatted callability track found in:`${STRELKA_ANALYSIS_PATH}/results/regions/somatic.callable.region.bed.gz`.
+This BED track contains regions which are determined to be callable, indicating that there is sufficient evidence to either call a somatic SNV or assert the absence of a somatic SNV with a variant frequency of 10% or greater.
+Both somatic and non-somatic sites are determined to be 'callable' if the somatic or non-somatic quality threshold is at least 15.
+See methods for details of the underlying quality scores.

+This is still an experimental feature, which will considerably increase runtime cost of the analysis (by approximately 2x).

 ## Special Topics